dotmotion/Js30/README.md

 # Js30
-builds from the JavaScript30 challenge by Wes Bos
+builds from the JavaScript30 course by Wes Bos